Jon Morgan

 Two smiling woman holding clipboards

-A registered agent is a person or business entity authorized by a company to receive legal service of process on its behalf.
+A registered agent is a person or business entity authorized by a company to receive legal services or processes on its behalf.

-The registered agent may be an employee, officer, director, or another representative of the LLC who resides in the state and has agreed to serve as the party's agent for purposes of accepting important documents such as lawsuits and government notices.
+The registered agent may be an employee, officer, director, or another representative of the LLC who resides in the state and has agreed to serve as the company's agent to accept essential documents such as lawsuits and government notices.

 In many states, a designated registered agent can file completed reinstatement forms.